pau-amaro-seoane/zsh/README.md

 # zsh
-This is a simple configuration file for zsh.
-It has been developed with OpenBSD in mind, so you might want to check that this and that works for you as well, if you want to use it.
+This is a configuration file for zsh I have been developing with with OpenBSD in mind, so you might want to check that this and that works for you as well, if you want to use it.

 The prompt is thought to display the hostname, the time on the right and the port.
 On a line spanning all of the available space, you have